 No Animals Were Harmed® Certification Program

-Working with American Humane Association, many celebrities offer their voices and high-profile statuses to champion the causes of the voiceless.
-American Humane Association has a team of National Ambassadors, celebrity judges, and supporters that includes Whoopi Goldberg, Betty White, Victoria Stilwell, Candy Spelling, Megyn Price, Ashley Rhodes-Courter, top chef Fabio Viviani, Orlando Brown, Stacie Turner, the band Stealing Angels, Steve Dale, Tinsley Mortimer, and National Spokesdogs Rin Tin Tin and Princess Zelda.
-Actress Pippa Black and CBS Correspondent Debbye Turner Bell have also supported American Humane Association.
+Working with American Humane, many celebrities offer their voices and high-profile statuses to champion the causes of the voiceless.
+American Humane has a team of National Ambassadors, celebrity judges, and supporters that includes Whoopi Goldberg, Betty White, Victoria Stilwell, Candy Spelling, Megyn Price, Ashley Rhodes-Courter, top chef Fabio Viviani, Orlando Brown, Stacie Turner, the band Stealing Angels, Steve Dale, Tinsley Mortimer, and National Spokesdogs Rin Tin Tin and Princess Zelda.
+Actress Pippa Black and CBS Correspondent Debbye Turner Bell have also supported American Humane.